WellWired Journal

 You've probably seen a photo online that looked real but felt... off.
 Maybe it was a celebrity saying something they'd never say.
 Or a politician in a situation that seemed unlikely.
 These are often deepfakes, and they're getting more convincing by the month.

 A deepfake is a photo, video, or audio clip that's been created or altered using AI to look and sound like a real person.
 The technology behind it is impressive in a technical sense, but it's also being used to spread misinformation, run scams, and cause confusion.
+It connects closely to the rise in AI voice scams, where the same kind of trickery is used over the phone.

 What to Look For in Fake Photos